software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > The student should be able to share their thoughts about a quiz by writing a review.
 For this purpose there could be a separate review page.
 A review has a reviewer's nickname, a rating between 1 and 5 and a review text.
 The student should not be able to review a non-published quiz.
 >
 > The review page should list the added reviews.
 Each review should display the information submitted by the student and the date when the review was written.
-The review page should also display the number of reviews the quiz has and the rating average.
 It should also be possible for the student to edit and delete reviews in the review page."
 >
 > -- The Product Owner